-Refreshment means a break from everyday mundane activities and is one of the key motivations in tourism (Sthapit and Coudounaris, 2018).
-A refreshing holiday trip helps the individual feel relaxed, recharged and escape from the boredom of daily life (Yu et. al. 2019).
-As Kim et. al. (2012) note, it is an enduring aspect of a holiday that makes the experience unforgettable.
-Refreshing holidays are engaging as well as emotionally intense (Sthapi and Coudounaris, 2018).
+Refreshment means a break from everyday mundane activities and is one of the key motivations in tourism (Sthapit & Coudounaris, 2018).
+A refreshing holiday is engaging and emotionally intense, and helps the individual feel relaxed, recharged and escape from the boredom of daily life (Yu et al., 2019).
+As Kim et al. (2012) note, it is an enduring aspect of a holiday that makes the experience unforgettable.
 The following indicators have been proposed by Kim et al. (2012) to measure refreshment:

-• Liberating
+- Liberating

-- Enjoyed sense of freedom - Refreshing
+- Enjoyed sense of freedom

+- Refreshing

+- Revitalised

-Refreshment as holiday experience was the least mentioned dimension in the online reviews.
-Measures of refreshment found only in 10 out of the 320 reviews analysed (Table 2).
+Refreshment as a holiday experience was the least mentioned (10 out of 320 reviews, Table 2) dimension in the online reviews.
 These reviews indicated a thorough sense of enjoyment, which can be a refreshing and rejuvenating experience.